betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram/FellowshipsApply.md

 - What would you do as a BSSw Fellow?
 (1000 - 1500 characters).
 - What impact do you foresee from your efforts?
 (1000 - 1500 characters).
 - Which BSSw focus areas and subtopics apply to your proposed work?
 Specify all that apply.
-See https://bssw.io for list of focus areas and subtopics (e.g. Focus Area:  Planning;  Subtopic: Requirements).
+See https://bssw.io for a list of focus areas and subtopics (e.g., Focus Area: Planning; Subtopic: Requirements).

 ### Q&A Webinar about the BSSw Fellowship Program